aspnet-contrib/AspNet.Security.OpenIdConnect.Server/README.md

 });
 ```

 You can use the following snipped within the application-code to authenticate the user with the middleware.
-After a successful authentication, the variable _result_ provides a ClaimsIdentity describing the current user via it's property Identity.
+After a successful authentication, the variable _result_ provides a _ClaimsIdentity_ describing the current user via it's property _Identity_.

 ```C#
 var result = Request.GetOwinContext().Authentication.AuthenticateAsync("ExternalCookie").Result;